amandazhuyilan/rusty-toaster-sim/README.md

-# rusty-toaster-sim
+# `Rust`y Toaster Sim
-An autonomous vehicle software simulator in Rust.
+An autonomous vehicle software simulator in Rust, inspired by a toaster simulator idea.